astro-mat/PP3_V2/README.md

 ### User Class

-The user class includes all the details for the user such as user name and score
+The user class includes all the details for the user.

 ## Testing